FabricFabricPlatform

 import type { FabricModule } from "@fabricorg/platform/modules";

-import type { Prisma } from "@repo/database";
+import type { Prisma } from "@example/database";

-export const lendingModule: FabricModule<Prisma.TransactionClient> = {
+export const ordersModule: FabricModule<Prisma.TransactionClient> = {

-namespace: "lending",
+namespace: "orders",

 version: "1.0.0",